The-Balance-FFXIV/balance-static/content/jobs/melee/viper/leveling-guide.md

 ### Level 100

-Will update on Dawntrail release
+Will update on Dawntrail release.

 ### Stat Priority And Materia